-BNPL is very appealing as an interest-free alternative to a credit card purchase and it can be used by someone with bad credit scores.
-You can buy an item instantly with a small partial payment, and as long as you make the scheduled payments you won't be charged any more than the purchase price, and this is the biggest opportunity of a BNPL program.
+BNPL is very appealing as an interest-free alternative to a credit card purchase and it can be used by someone with bad or no credit scores.
+You can buy an item instantly with a small partial payment, and as long as you make the scheduled payments over the next week(s), you won't be charged any more than the purchase price, and this is the biggest opportunity of a BNPL program.

 BNPL services can be a bit confusing due to many reasons.
 First of all, there is not yet one company, bank, fin-tech company or provider that just lets you shop anywhere you like (unless you're getting a BNPL option through a credit card you already have).
 What you generally have to do is figure out what store you want to buy from first, and then see if the store partners with one of these services.
 Note that Paypal is the BNPL provider that most stores use.

 Buy Now - Pay Later is basically a low-risk gamble for the store you're buying from.
 At worst, they'll get the full purchase price eventually from most people.
 But at best (for them), you'll start missing payments and end up being forced to pay a much higher price in fees when all is said and done.

 At the consumer end, the terms are actually very favorable provided you're 100% sure you can make every payment on schedule.
 Even the best credit cards only offer a year or so of 0% interest when first signing up for them.
 There really isn't another deal quite like it, and you can see why consumer interest in it is high (and why stores are rushing to partner with one BNPL app or another).
 Many of the BNPL companies also offer other technology programs that help consumers, such as free apps that help you budget.

 But the devil is in the details.
 BNPL providers often offer very long financing periods, some ranging up as far as 39 months with no credit check required.
 The longer the repayment period, the more opportunities for you to miss a payment and get socked with a fee.
 These longer periods are also generally not interest-free beyond the first several months.